Hebrew & RTL in Neovim: a small, practical journey

 Step 3 - Make a tiny RTL toggle (the minimally useful bit)

-I took off from the place I left and found out taht wrapping those basic options behind a tiny toggle helped a lot.
-It wasn’t yet good enough in my opinion but it was a usable start.
-At this point all I added was just the simplest working toggle and a hotkey:
+I picked up where I left off and found that wrapping those basic options behind a tiny toggle helped a lot.
+It wasn’t perfect yet, but it was a usable start.
+At this point, all I added was a simple working toggle and a hotkey:

 local function HebrewToggle()